 So, What Exactly Are Local Analytics?

+Think of local analytics as a self-hosted version of your tracking system.
 Instead of sending visitor data to big tech servers, everything stays right inside your own website — safe, private, and completely under your control.

+When you use a tool likeYooAnalytics, all your tracking happens locally.
+No external scripts, no hidden cookies, no third-party data sharing.
 You still see who’s visiting, how long they stay, and what content works best — but without exposing your audience’s behavior to outside platforms.

 In short, local analytics give you the same insights as Google Analytics, but with none of the privacy headaches.